mcmatan/int/README.md

     }
 ```

-Alternatively, we could skip checking current is not equal previous using the passed index.
+Alternatively (and more recommended), we could skip checking current is not equal previous using the passed index.
 Only check if the i is bigger than index and by this guaranteeing number only shows once per index.
 We allow picking a chain of numbers once, for example 1,2,2,2,2,3 and the next time all 2 would be skipped.